 So, let’s get into the details of tutoring at every academic level, starting with elementary school.

 Private tutoring in Elementary School – Math and Literacy

 Elementary math is one of those subjects that needs to be understood well, year after year, because it is cumulative learning.
 One lesson will build upon the last, and if you fall behind or become confused, you could be left behind.
 To avoid that, employ a qualified, certified math tutor.

 Math tutoring can be done in any number of ways.
-Either as part of a tutoring center like Mathnasium or Kumon.
-You could hire a home tutor who will create individualized lessons and be available by appointment.
+Either as part of a tutoring centre like Mathnasium or Kumon.
+You could hire a home tutor who will create individualised lessons and be available by appointment.
 You could try group tutoring sessions like those at Oxford Learning or Tutor Doctor.

 Lastly, as we mentioned earlier, there is tutoring online, and often, there is free online tutoring for the first hour.